 - See also Archarion & Analysis inside a Mortar , Cesare Ripa and the Hot Frozen Ourobos World Machine , Wenceslaw Lavinius and the Sky and Earth Properties , Stoll, the Lacinius Translator on Male and Female Elements , Glaser’s Frontispiece and Basilius Valentinus and the Solve et Coagula Tree ;

 - Pernety, Dictionnaire Mytho Hermétique Paris 1758, under Défaillance: Défaillance, or Deficiency.
-Deliquium, in terms of chemistry, is a resolution in liquor of a dry and coagulated body.
-The bodies taking part in salts are the unique to fall in “deficiency”.
+In terms of chemistry, Deliquium is a resolution in the liquor of a dry and coagulated body.
+The bodies taking part in salts are unique to fall into “deficiency”.